AnushreeHazra/Anushree/README.md

 In this project I show the concepts in project that is:

 Understanding data.
 Preprocessing data.
 Analysis the data.
-Check Accuracy by ML Algorithms .Plotting Datapoints >Predict Model
+Check Accuracy by ML Algorithms.
+Plotting Datapoints.
+Predict Model.